developer-friendly/blog/docs/posts/0010-cert-manager.md

 at scale with many applications and services, you will benefit from the automation and integration that [cert-manager] provides.

-Cert-manager is a Kubernetes-native tool that extends the Kubernetes API with custom resources for managing certificates.
+cert-manager is a Kubernetes-native tool that extends the Kubernetes API with custom resources for managing certificates.
 It is built on top of the [Operator pattern], and is a graduated project of the [CNCF].

+With cert-manager, you can fetch and renew your TLS certificates with ease, passing them along to the [Ingress] or [Gateway] of your platform to host your applications securely over HTTPS without losing the comfort of hosting your applications in a Kubernetes cluster.

 With that introduction, let's kick off the installation of cert-manager.